External Bifold Doors – What Are They?

 If you’ve been following trends in home improvement, you might have noticed that one particular home update has exploded in popularity over the past few years.
 We’re talking about the external bifold door, examples of which can be found linking patios and living spaces across the country.
 The unusual construction of these doors affords them several advantages over their sliding and French counterparts.

-But exactly what is a bifold door?
+But exactly what is an external bifold door?
 In this article, we’ll take a closer look at these popular patio doors, how they work, and whether they’ll make a good fit for your home.

 The construction of your folding door will differ depending on where you’re thinking of installing it.
-An external bifold door will need to be built in such a way that they can repel the elements, while an internal one can be made more lightweight and affordable.
-Some sorts of internal folding door are the same width as standard doors; these are deployed in cupboards in areas where space is scarce, such as in narrow landings and corridors.
+An external bifold door will need to be built in such a way that they can repel the elements

 As with most varieties of door and window, you’ll have a choice of three different materials to consider.
 Let's run through them.